 Dolza didn't know why Breetai's fleet was so much more dangerous than its numbers suggested, or how Breetai was able to keep his fleet from taking the heavy losses that others fleets routinely did, but he knew enough not to underestimate him.
-So, rather than sending a million ships, he had decided to send over 2 million ships against him in two waves, the first marginally stronger (only about 500,000 more) than the second.
-The second wave would not be arriving thanks to the allies attack on Dolza's fortress, but the first 1,400,000 arrived without any trouble.
+So, rather than sending a million ships, he had decided to send a little under two million ships against him in two waves, the first somewhat stronger than the second.
+The second wave would not be arriving thanks to the allies attack on Dolza's fortress, but the first 1,200,000 arrived without any trouble.

 Unfortunately for Breetai and the humans, the Masters had decided to stack the deck even further in their favor.
 Rather than have a normal Admiral who would simply follow the original orders from Dolza regardless of any new tactical information they had taken the Admiral assigned to it and had… changed him.

 Lord Admiral Domock had been a normal Admiral once, and had spent centuries as Dolza's second-in-command, commanding the largest detached defense fleet overlooking a solar system that held three factory satellites.
 His fleet had been pulled off that duty and joined several other defense fleets in lord Dolza's command satellite.
 He himself had been called in, and had stood before his Lord for the first time in centuries alone and then… been changed.